-7.3 Points of landing
+7.3 Points of Landing

-The Toothfish is landed predominantly at Port Louis in Mauritius, with the remainder at the Port of Albany in Western Australia, Devonport in Tasmania and at Port of Nelson in New Zealand.
+The toothfish is landed predominantly at Port Louis in Mauritius, with landings in Devenport, Tasmania, Australia and occasional landings at the Port of Albany in Western Australia.
 Port Louis is 24 hours vessel steaming time closer to the fishing grounds than Albany, saving considerable expense and fuel costs over a year of activity for the fishing operators.